- Download as PDF and Word

 - Repayment details

-If you’re not sure how to fill out these details, a loan agreement template can help you simplify the process as you don’t have to create the document from scratch.
+If you’re unsure how to fill out these details, a loan agreement template can help you simplify the process, as you don’t have to create the document from scratch.

 Is a Personal Loan Agreement Legally Binding?

-Yes, it is, as long as both parties involved sign the agreement.
+Yes, it is, as long as both parties sign the agreement.

 Does a Loan Agreement Need to Be Notarized?